Eurasian Tree Sparrow

 Key Features

-- Small black bib on the throat
+- Small black bib and white collar around the neck

 When You’ll See Them